Jr0dR87/Hacking_Notes/ejpt/README.md

 ## SSH Hacking

-Normally SSH isn't that vulnerable.
-I tend to brush it off as sometime I can hack when I see port 22 pop up in a nmap scan.
+When I see SSH open, I  always assume we need to get into the server via a means of finding credentials.
+For the most part, we aren't going to search out an online exploit that auto SSH us in without credientals.
 What I mean is I don't tend to spend much time looking for online exploits for it.
 I will however use brute force attacks againist it or ssh in with credentials I find in other areas such as a file share for example.

 ### Hydra
 Using hyrda, we can brute force servers to see if we can find a user with a weak password and compromise the server.